Stepwell: History

 The stepwell may have originated during periods of drought to ensure enough access to the water.
 The earliest archaeological evidence of stepwells is found at Dholavira where the site also has water tanks or reservoirs with flights of steps.
 Mohenjo Daro's great bath is also provided with steps on opposite directions.
-Ashokan inscriptions mention construction of step wells along major Indian roads at a distance of every 8 kos for the convenience of travellers, but Ashoka states that it was a well established practice which predated him and was done by former kings as well.
+Ashokan inscriptions mention construction of stepwells along major Indian roads at a distance of every 8 kos (about 20.8 miles or 33.5 km) for the convenience of travellers, but Ashoka states that it was a well-established practice which predated him and was done by former kings as well.

-The first rock-cut stepwells in India date from 200–400 AD.
+The first rock-cut stepwells in India date from 200 to 400 AD.
 The earliest example of a bath-like pond reached by steps is found at Uperkot caves in Junagadh.
 These caves are dated to the 4th century.
 Navghan Kuvo, a well with the circular staircase in the vicinity, is another example.
 It was possibly built in Western Satrap (200–400 AD) or Maitraka (600–700 AD) period, though some place it as late as the 11th century.
 The nearby Adi Kadi Vav was constructed either in the second half of the 10th century or the 15th century.

 The stepwells at Dhank in Rajkot district are dated to 550–625 AD.
 The stepped ponds at Bhinmal (850–950 AD) are followed by it.
 The stepwells were constructed in the southwestern region of Gujarat around 600 AD; from there they spread north to Rajasthan and subsequently to the north and west India.
 Initially used as an art form by Hindus, the construction of these stepwells hit its peak during Muslim rule from the 11th to 16th century.

 One of the earliest existing examples of stepwells was built in the 11th century in Gujarat, the Mata Bhavani's Stepwell.
-A long flight of steps leads to the water below a sequence of multi-story open pavilions positioned along the east/west axis.
+A long flight of steps leads to the water below a sequence of multi-story open pavilions positioned along the east–west axis.
 The elaborate ornamentation of the columns, brackets and beams are a prime example of how stepwells were used as a form of art.

 The Mughal emperors did not disrupt the culture that was practiced in these stepwells and encouraged the building of stepwells.
 The authorities during the British Raj found the hygiene of the stepwells less than desirable and installed pipe and pump systems to replace their purpose.

-Location of a stepwell
+Location

-A stepwell is generally located in three types of places - as an extension or part of a temple, in or at an edge of a village, and/or the outskirts of a village.
+Stepwells are generally located in two places - as an extension or part of a temple, and/or the outskirts of a village.
 When a stepwell is associated with a temple or a shrine, it is either at the opposite wall of it or in front of the temple.
 Sindhvai Mata stepwell in Patan, Mata Bhavani stepwell in Ahmedabad, and the Ankol Mata stepwell in Davad serve as a great example of the stepwells that house shrines.